How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your network is important | Speak to friends who have been in similar positions or reach out via the professional network and brainstorming with members within professional organizations. |
+Your network is important | Have a chat with friends who’ve held similar roles or connect with professional networks as well doing brainstorming members within professional organizations. |

-Be flexible | Find out about other incentives, such as the performance-based bonuses instead of Base salary (?).
+Stay flexible | Ask about alternative incentives like performance-based bonus structures instead of Base salary. (?).
 Be sure remain professional throughout the negotiation process. |

-Practice active listening | Listening is as crucial as speaking during these kinds of conversations.
-You can take the lessons you’ve learned from these discussions and incorporate them into future conversations you’ll probably be involved in. |
+Practice active listening | Listening is as crucial as communicating during these types of conversations.
+Consider what you’ve learned from these conversations and incorporate them into the future negotiations that you’re likely to take part in. |

 Frequently Asked Questions